-He was a fellow intern, tall, handsome and black.
+He was a fellow intern.
+Tall, handsome and Black.
 Mom, who was too busy running Dad’s business to monitor me, knew something was up.
-I took to staying out all night, exploring New York City with my boyfriend.
+I took to staying out all night as I explored New York City with my boyfriend.
 For the first time, I tried sushi, clubbing and miniskirts.
+And, sex.

 Growing up in a non-kissy, non-touchy household had me starved for affection.
 The romance put me at odds with everything I knew.
-Pre-marital sex and Black-Asian interracial dating were both no-nos in Chinese Christian circles.
-So I quit the church.
+Pre-marital sex and Black-Asian interracial dating were no-nos in Chinese Christian circles — even dating white guys would’ve made me a disgrace.
+So, I quit the church.

 When the internship ended, the Voice offered me a secretarial job.
-Great — I could stay in the new world for more adventures.
-My sense confidence began to grow.
+Great — I could stay in the new world for more adventures and get paid for it.
+My sense of confidence began to grow.

 Well, a miracle happened.

 I actually was accepted into the J-School’s Class of 1980.
-I wish I could say it was happily-ever-after experience.
-But I suffered from Imposter Syndrome and felt like a misfit in Columbia’s elitist setting.
-But Mom was thrilled by my Ivy League diploma.
-The prestige comforted her when me and the boyfriend took the next step in relationship.
+I wish I could say it was a happily-ever-after experience.
+But I suffered from Imposter Syndrome and felt like a misfit in Columbia’s elitist classrooms.
+Mom, though, was thrilled by my Ivy League diploma.
+The prestige comforted her when me and the boyfriend took the next step in our relationship.

 Breaking into the mainstream

 In the early ’80s, interracial marriage to white guys was still so rare that some Asian parents disowned their daughters.
-So bringing home a black guy had me ostracized.
-When I went Blasian (Black-Asian), most of my relatives turned their backs.
+That meant bringing home a Black guy had me ostracized.
+When I went Blasian (black-Asian), most of my relatives turned their backs.
 So did many friends.
-My boyfriend/fiancé got grief from his people too.
+My boyfriend/fiancé got grief from his people, too.

 “Good thing Daddy is dead because you would’ve killed him,” my mother said.

-To avoid an ugly scene, we kept the wedding and reception to only siblings, parents and close friends.
-Whatever our parents felt — his dad and my mom both objected to our marriage — everyone behaved.
+To avoid an ugly scene, we limited the wedding guests to only siblings, parents and a few dozen close friends.
+It was 1983 and we were breaking color barriers.
+I’m happy to report that everyone behaved.

 Young and broke, we skipped the honeymoon.
 I moved into my husband’s studio apartment on the Upper West Side, a racially-mixed section of Manhattan.
 While he climbed the corporate ladder, I focused on a journalism career where I was the first Asian American staffer at every paper that hired me.

 It would be decades before I heard the word “microaggression.”
 Back then, I just ignored the racial awkwardness and fed off the adrenalin rush of news reporting.
-Working in the prehistoric, pre-Internet 1980s, gave me mad, old-school writing skills.
+I look back at this time with mixed emotions and quite a lot of fondness.
+After all, working in the prehistoric, pre-Internet 1980s, gave me mad, old-school writing skills.

 Writing saved my life — and career

 Within a year, I moved on to The Star-Ledger, New Jersey’s largest daily.
 Then, Crain’s New York Business got me back to the city.
-One day, some guy called claiming to be The New York Daily News business editor.
+One day, some guy called claiming to be The New York Daily News’ business editor.
 I thought it was a joke — until he said he read my articles and offered me a job.
-No more uderachieving for me.
+No more underachieving for me.

 My hometown paper was among the country’s top circulation dailies.
 The News was also Superman’s newspaper, serving as the model for Clark Kent’s Daily Planet.
 The News’ tough-talking, street-smart reporters ran in a macho, white boys’ club.
-Of course, I had a role to play too.
-While most of the guys were nice to me, being the paper’s first Asian American staff reporter was a little lonely.
+While most of the guys were nice to me, being the paper’s first Asian American staff reporter was lonely.

 But all around the country, women and other young journalists of color were in a similar dance with mainstream media.
 Our numbers kept growing in a profession dominated by straight, Anglo, middle-aged men.
 In 1987, within a year of landing the News gig, a group of us founded the New York Chapter of the Asian American Journalists Association (AAJA).
 I could tell a million stories about those days.
-Suffiice to say, we were starting to shake up the status quo.
+Suffiice to say, we started shaking up the status quo.

 American dreaming, my way